Line three 20cm/8” round cake tins with parchment, rub a little oil around the edges and pre-heat the oven.

 Immediately place the sponges one on top of the other and leave to set.

-3 x 20cm/8” round cake tins and saucepan
+3 x 20cm/8” round cake tins, saucepan and mixing bowl

 180°C, Fan 160°C, 350°F, Gas 4